vaxdata22/City-Weather-and-S3File-RDS-S3-BigQuery-ETL-by-Airflow-on-EC2/README.md

 # OpenWeatherMap API to RDS Postgres database table in parallel with CSV file in S3 bucket load to database table; then join and save to S3 and copy to BigQuery ETL Pipeline by Airflow on EC2
-This is my third industry-level ETL project.
-This data pipeline orchestration uses Apache Airflow on AWS EC2.
+This is my third AWS Data Engineering ETL project.
+This data pipeline orchestration used Apache Airflow on AWS EC2.

 It demonstrates how to build an ETL data pipeline that would perform data extraction to a database in parallel to a loading process into the same database, join the tables, copy joined data to S3 and finally copy the S3 file to BigQuery DW.
 <br><br>

 ## GENERAL OVERVIEW OF PROJECT
-This basic BI Engineering project which I did demonstrates the process of how to extract the current weather information for Houston city from the Open Weather Map (OWM) API (https://openweathermap.org/), used python to perform data transformation, loaded the resulting data into a prepared table in an RDS Postgres database, and while this is happening, an existing CSV file in an S3 bucket is being copied into another table in the same Postgres database.
+This basic BI Engineering project which I did demonstrates the process of how to extract the current weather information for Houston city from the Open Weather Map (OWM) API (https://openweathermap.org/), used Python to perform data transformation, loaded the resulting data into a prepared table in an RDS Postgres database, and while this is happening, an existing CSV file in an S3 bucket is being copied into another table in the same Postgres database.

 The orchestration goes on to perform a SQL join on these two tables in RDS then the resulting data is dumped as CSV file into the S3 bucket.
 Finally, the data from this new CSV file is copied into a prepared BigQuery data warehouse.
-This ETL pipeline (work flow) was orchestrated and scheduled using Apache airflow running in an AWS EC2 instance.
+This ETL pipeline (workflow) was orchestrated and scheduled using Apache airflow running in an AWS EC2 instance.

 Apache Airflow is an open-source platform used for orchestrating and scheduling workflows of tasks and data pipelines.